appdev-lessons/helper-methods-part-2/content.md

 <input name="_method" value="patch" type="hidden">
 ```

-We never need to remember to add that again, because `form_with(..., method: :patch)` does it for us.
+We never need to remember to add that again, because `form_with(..., method: :patch, ...)` does it for us.
 Nifty!

 Does the edit form work like before we refactored?
 If yes, then make another git commit!